Cisco-Talos/fnc-1/README.md

 Both `tree_model` and `deep_learning_model` contain their own `README.md` files detailing their model and providing instructions for running and installation.
 The model averaging process is described in `tree_model`.

-To learn more about how stance detection can help to detect fake news and disinformation campaigns, please visit our blog post (coming soon!) on [talosintelligence.com](https://talosintelligence.com/about).
+To learn more about how stance detection can help to detect fake news and disinformation campaigns, please visit our blog post on [blog.talosintelligence.com/2017/06/talos-fake-news-challenge.html](https://blog.talosintelligence.com/2017/06/talos-fake-news-challenge.html).

 For those interested, `tree_model/README.md` has detailed information on how to run our models to duplicate our results.